andkrau/NuanceResurrection/README.md

 Extract the distribution files into a new directory, click on Nuance.exe and you're good to go.
 The bios.cof, minibios.cof and minibiosX.cof files contain Aries assembly implementations of some BIOS routines and a complete miniBIOS.
-These files must be kept in the same directory as the main executable.
-Nuance also makes use of the Glew OpenGL extensions library.
-The Glew32 DLL is included with the Nuance distribution but may not always be the most recent version of the DLL.
-For this reason, the Glew32 DLL should be kept in the same directory as Nuance unless your system already has a more recent version of the DLL somewhere in the standard DLL search path, in which case the Nuance provided Glew32 DLL may be safely deleted.
+These files must be kept in the same directory as the main executable, plus all the GLSL shader files (.vs, .fs).

 ## Installation (Linux)

-### 32-bit build (with x86 JIT, recommended)
+### 32-bit build

 The original x86 JIT dynamic recompiler requires a 32-bit build.